 - Never Pitch the Same Idea to Multiple Brands: Brands require that any content written for them in the nDash platform be 100% original.
 By pitching the same idea to multiple brands, you’re crossing several legal and ethical boundaries.
 If you want a pitch to be seen by multiple brands, please use the Industry Pitches section.

 - Never Contact Brands Outside the Platform (unless they ask you to): Brands sign up to nDash because they want to manage content creation in a single platform.
 They do not want to be contacted by freelance writers outside of the platform.
 Since we let writers set their own rates for assignments – and pay them upon assignment completion – there’s no financial incentive to circumvent the platform.
 Please do not contact a nDash company outside the system unless they specifically ask you to.

 - Be Polite: Don’t forget that this is a completely transparent platform.
 It’s your name on the line here.
 If you want repeat customers, then foster that relationship by being polite.

-- Respond in a Timely Manner.
-If you want a repeat customer, then it’s important to not keep them waiting – even if it’s as simple as a “thank you” when the client accepts your pitch.
+- Respond in a Timely Manner: If you want a repeat customer, it’s important not to keep them waiting – even if it’s as simple as a “thank you” when the client accepts your pitch.

 We thank you again for your interest in nDash and kindly ask that you adhere to our Code of Conduct from this point forward.